-The AV-30 will initially be available to the experimental market near the end of 2018.
+The AV-30 will initially be available to the experimental market in early 2019.
 The same unit will be submitted for certification via the AMOC AML-STC process.
 This is the new risk-based certification methodology that is being supported for Part 23 Class I and Class II aircraft.

 If you would like to have your aircraft added for AML evaluation, please fill out the contact form and provide Make / Model.
 Also, if you have an autopilot that interfaces to your DG, please let us know which model AP you have.

 We will provide progress reports via the subscription list, so sign up for that too if interested.
 See the Contacts page.

 The philosophy for the AV-30 (when configured as a DG) is to replace the vacuum driven DG with an electrical equivalent.
 It was not initially intended to replace an HSI, which is an integral part of a flight control system and has multiple interface requirements.

 The AV-30, when installed as a stand-alone display, will not interface to the autopilot.

 However, based on feedback, we have designed the APA-10 Autopilot Adapter to address the wide variety of autopilots found in legacy aircraft.
 The APA-10 will provide roll, pitch, heading datum, course datum and flight director to/from the autopilot.

 We have also incorporated dual ARINC receivers, which will allow the AV-30 to communicate to a digital radio (Garmin 4XX/5XX Series, or compatible).
 This will allow full traditional HSI functionality down the road.

 Autopilot integration will be provided after the initial stand-alone certification effort.